Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Predictive Quantum laws - mathematical formulation

-The formulation which we shall initially present is standard, or "orthodox" with a "shut up and calculate" bias.
-But it is not always stressed in standard texts that it pertains to experimental situation which could be summed up by the stages of preparation, evolution and measurement.
-Initial stage of preparation, or rather its result, is described by a state vector $\ket{\psi}$ which is a normalized member of a Hilbert space $\cal H$ of dimension which is equal to the maximal number of mutually perfectly distinguishable measurement results, which are allowed for the class of quantum systems that we consider.
+Initial stage of preparation, or rather its result, is described by a ``state" vector $\ket{\psi}$ which is a normalized member of a Hilbert space $\cal H$ of a dimension which is equal to the maximal number of mutually perfectly distinguishable measurement results, which are allowed for the class of quantum systems that we consider.
 If the system is electron's spin then $\textrm{dim } {\cal H} = 2$, etc. We either have a trusted device which was tested to emit systems which form a finite ensemble sharing the property of being equivalently prepared, or we make selective measurements, which do the job.
-In theory we relate with this procedure an infinite statistical ensemble described by $\ket{\psi}$.\footnote{The postulates of quantum mechanics apply to a canonical gedanken situation of preparation -- evolution -- measurement.
-As an extra to the usual presentation of this, we claim, and therefore assume, that in the canonical gedanken situation preparation must be event ready (heralded), because only then it defines the ensemble {\em before} the final measurement stage.
+In theory we relate with this procedure an infinite statistical ensemble of equivalently prepared quantum systems described by $\ket{\psi}$.